 Visceral manipulation focuses on the internal organs in the abdomen and their interdependent relationship.
-Physical and emotional traumas (i.e. such as car accidents, injuries, grief, PTSD and even everyday stressors can cause the tissues in the gut to constrict and twist in a pattern referred to as chronic holding.
-These restrictions can interfere with the movement of the stomach and bowels leading to conditions like heartburn, bloating, GERD, constipation, intestinal torsion (volvulus), and symptoms of IBS.
+Physical and emotional traumas such as car accidents, injuries, grief, PTSD and even everyday stressors can cause the tissues in the gut to constrict and twist in a pattern referred to as chronic holding.
+These restrictions will interfere with the movement of the stomach and bowels leading to conditions like heartburn, bloating, GERD, constipation, intestinal torsion (volvulus), and symptoms of IBS.
 For more information on the benefits of visceral manipulation visit this article, "Trust your Gut" from the Natural Health Practitioners of Canada

 Level of pressure is guided by the client with the intention of gradually being able to move deeper into the abdomen to maximize benefits.
 Feedback from the client is crucial in all modalities, especially visceral manipulation.

 Myo...latin derivation for muscle, fascial...the fascia tissue of the body.